How can I apply?

 Are there any available scholarships and how can I apply for them?

 The Home School offers a number of full and partial scholarships that chosen among our accepted applicants each year.
 By applying, you are automatically considered for these.
-Additionally, The Home School is proud to partner with outstanding literary organizations committed to diversity & excellence in contemporary poetry by granting a full-tuition fellowship in each organization’s name for Home School Miami 2016.
-Scholarship opportunities for Home School Hudson 2016 will be announced shortly.

 The Home School is proud to partner with these outstanding literary organizations committed to diversity & excellence in contemporary poetry by granting a full-tuition fellowship in each organization’s name for Home School Miami 2016.
 See our partners’ websites in the coming weeks for more details.

 CantoMundo builds on the aesthetically, culturally, and linguistically diverse work of Latina/o poets, who have historically—and with limited economic resources—formed supportive literary spaces.

 Cave Canem is entering its 20th year, and is a home for the many voices of African American poetry and is committed to cultivating the artistic and professional growth of African American poets.

 Kundiman is dedicated to the creation and cultivation of Asian American literature, offering a comprehensive spectrum of arts programming that gives writers opportunities to inscribe their own stories, transforming and enriching the American literary landscape.

 Lambda Literary believes Lesbian, Gay, Bisexual, Transgender & Queer literature is fundamental to the preservation of our culture, and LGBTQ lives are affirmed when our stories are written, published, read.